CHAPTER 4

 “Maybe our two careers are more aligned than you thought?”

 Agarwal had almost retorted that, unlike academia, science in the private sector is all about generating income for the corporation.
 But he had checked himself because only minutes earlier, acting as a salesman, he had claimed that his research may lead to improved therapy for ageing.
 That is precisely how he justifies his applications for research funding.
-Because science in academia is all about generating income for the lab.
+Because science in an academic setting is all about generating income for the lab.

 He had not been too perturbed by the thinly veiled threat of less frequent sex.
 He feels it is his fate anyway: an inevitable consequence of being married for 35 years.
 As for the accusation that he carries too much fat?
 No, he had told himself that Myra’s elfin physique is the outlier.
 She is forever altering her clothing purchases to fit a double zero anatomy.
 That, he had decided, is a biased reference point for determining what qualifies as being overweight.
 Everyone she knows is bulkier than her.